Skip to main content

 LLM_API_KEY=YOUR_KEY

-LLM_PROVIDER=openai # or anthropic, azure_openai
+LLM_PROVIDER=openai # or anthropic, google_ai, azure_openai

 LLM_MODEL=gpt-4o